 8. Test Yourself:

 Make it a game where you test yourself periodically.
-The best way to check whether you have actually retained what you have learned and practiced is to take an exam.
+The best way to check whether you have actually retained what you have learned about best tips for guitar beginners fingers and practiced is to take an exam.
 Go online and hear some random chords and try to guess which note it is.
 Or you can take online guitar tests, which are free, where you can check your knowledge.
 Make note of where you went wrong.
 Go back and learn the points that you find difficult.
 It can be a simple thing like holding the guitar wrong or a daunting thing like transferring from one chord to another.